+A survey will not pick up on every major issue.
 Think of it as a tool that you can rely on but be aware that things can slip through the net.
 More often than not, surveys aren’t invasive and it isn’t possible for surveyors to look in every nook and cranny.
 But they should highlight all the major issues.

 Here are some of the common problems surveyors come across: